OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You have successfully attached to the process!
 The only problem is that you're already too late to debug the JNI function `StringFromJNI`; it only runs once, at startup.
 You can solve this problem by activating the "Wait for Debugger" option.
 Go to "Developer Options" -> "Select debug app" and pick HelloWorldJNI, then activate the "Wait for debugger" switch.
 Then terminate and re-launch the app.
 It should be suspended automatically.

 Our objective is to set a breakpoint at the first instruction of the native function `Java_sg_vantagepoint_helloworldjni_MainActivity_stringFromJNI` before resuming the app.
-Unfortunately, this isn't possible at this point in the execution because <code>libnative-lib.so</code> isn't yet mapped into process memory—it is loaded dynamically during run time.
+Unfortunately, this isn't possible at this point in the execution because `libnative-lib.so` isn't yet mapped into process memory—it is loaded dynamically during run time.
 To get this working, you'll first use JDB to gently change the process into the desired state.

 First, resume execution of the Java VM by attaching JDB.
 You don't want the process to resume immediately though, so pipe the `suspend` command into JDB: